 The historic Hanseatic city of Bremen is a dazzling sight in the festive period.
 From a World Heritage Site illuminated by shimmering lights to a mediaeval atmosphere by the water, ice skating in the north and stylish festive shopping fun - Bremen has a lot to offer when it comes to Christmas markets.
 Here are a few examples...

-From 23 November to 23 December 2020, the area around the Town Hall and the Roland statue (a UNESCO World Heritage Site) is transformed into a festive wonderland.
+From the end of November to the end of December, the area around the Town Hall and the Roland statue (a UNESCO World Heritage Site) is transformed into a festive wonderland.
 With over 170 decorated stalls, the atmospheric Bremen Christmas Market is an ideal place for a leisurely browse.
 It is regarded as one of Germany's finest Christmas markets.
 The historic setting, lovingly decorated stalls and stands, and romantic Christmas lights create a very special atmosphere that attracts increasing numbers of visitors each year.

 Bremen is illuminated at Christmas time: festive lights, flickering candles and lovingly decorated stands create a very special atmosphere that attracts increasing numbers of visitors each year.
 Wherever you go, the air is filled with evocative aromas of freshly roasted almonds, traditional gingerbread cakes and mulled wine.
 In front of the UNESCO World Heritage Site of the 600-year-old Town Hall, over 160 Christmas stalls transform the historic market square and shopping arcades into a romantic Christmas scene.

 A circular path bedecked with festive lights takes you from the Christmas market to Bremen's central artery, the River Weser.
 In the weeks before Christmas, the popular riverside promenade becomes the setting for the historic "Schlachte-Zauber" winter and maritime market.